randomuserid/Adama/Hunt Catalog/readme.md

-### Contents: this is a catalog of all known hunts compiled over the past 16 years.
+### Contents: this is a catalog of hunts compiled over the past 16 years.

 Authentication - searches for authentication data sets hunting for brute force, credential compromise, credentialed persistence and session fixation / hijacking